Year of Publication

 The results of the fixed effects models show no statistically significant effect of the Robinson Scholars Program on high school graduation and college matriculation rates in the service area.
 Though there is no evidence that the Program is having an effect, the results suggest that the model estimation could be improved by using individual level data.
 Such a data set could potentially control for omitted variables, which may be biasing the coefficients of the models presented here.

 Tabeling, Carla S., "Spillover Effects of the Robinson Scholars Program in the Service Area" (2007).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 177.